guilopes-oliveira/SupplementaryMaterials-for-paper-Bias-correction-in-clustered-underreported-data/README.md

 # SupplementaryMaterials-for-paper-Bias-correction-in-clustered-underreported-data
-Datasets and scripts to repreduce the simulation studies and applications
+Datasets and scripts to reproduce the simulation studies and applications

 SupplementaryMaterial for paper "Bias correction in clustered underreported data"